stefanbohacek/fediverse-share-button/README.md

 None at all.
 The [fediverse-info](https://github.com/stefanbohacek/fediverse-info) server is only needed to cache the software information for each domain as not to overwhelm the original server with too many requests.

+The last domain used is stored in the [site visitor's browser](https://en.wikipedia.org/wiki/Web_storage) so that when they view another page, or visit the site again later, this information can be reused.

 **Q: Are there any similar projects?**

 Yes, see a list here: https://github.com/Uden-AI/fediverse-share#similar-projects-to-compare-to, including this project itself.